 WAVE DATA COLLECTION

-Wave data are collected by the NSW Public Works' Manly Hydraulics Laboratory (MHL) for the Office of Environment and Heritage to provide essential input to design, construction and performance monitoring of coastal zone projects undertaken by the NSW Government.
+Wave data are collected by the NSW Public Works' Manly Hydraulics Laboratory (MHL) for the Climate Change and Sustainability Division, NSW Department of Planning, Industry and Environment to provide essential input to design, construction and performance monitoring of coastal zone projects undertaken by the NSW Government.
 Uses of the wave data include:

 - design, repair and performance monitoring of coastal structures